-The provision of open space within this residential village is influenced by its proximity to the Central Open Space Precinct and the North Lakes Town Park, as well as topographic and existing vegetation considerations.
-A large village park is proposed and will be within 400 metres walking distance of most residents.
-This park will provide a major lineal landscape focus for the residents of the precinct.
+The provision of open space within this residential village is influenced by its proximity to the adjacent Central Open Space Precinct and the Central East Residential Precinct, as well as topographic and existing vegetation considerations.
+A large village park is proposed within the adjacent Central East Residential Precinct and will be within 400 metres walking distance of most Central East 'B' residents.
+This village park will incorporate passive and active open spaces and facilities.